Sketch and shift: a robust decoder for compressive clustering: Numerical simulations

 \subsection{Experiments on MNIST}

-In this section, we investigate whether the observations of~\Cref{sec:real_datasets_simulation} hold for real datasets.
-For this purpose, we perform experiments on spectral features of the MNIST dataset, which consist of $N = 70000$ handwritten digits features with $k=10$ classes.
+In this section, we investigate whether the observations of~\Cref{sec:fitted_model} hold for real datasets.
+For this purpose, we perform experiments on spectral features of the MNIST dataset\footnote{Further experiments on CIFAR10 in \Cref{app:CIFAR} display a similar behavior.}, which consist of $N = 70000$ handwritten digits features with $k=10$ classes.
 These spectral features are computed by taking the eigenvectors associated to the $d=10$ smallest positive eigenvalues of the normalized Laplacian matrix associated to the nearest neighbors matrix~\citep{MuLo09}, associated to SIFT descriptors of each image~\citep{VeFu10}.
-The resulting matrix can be downloaded from~\href{https://gitlab.com/dzla/SpectralMNIST}{https://gitlab.com/dzla/SpectralMNIST}. \Cref{fig:clomp_vs_altclomp_various_L_m_sigma_mnist_2} shows the RSE, defined by~\eqref{eq:def_rse} based on LLoyd’s algorithm (best of $5$ runs of Lloyd's algorithm with different centroid seeds), of compressive clustering using CL-OMPR, and \Cref{alg:d_CLOMP} with mixtures of Diracs\footnote{\Cref{alg:d_CLOMP} with a Gaussian mixture led to worse results, likely due to limitations of the covariance estimation procedure of \Cref{app:estimate_sigma} in dimension $d=10$.
+The resulting matrix can be downloaded from~\href{https://gitlab.com/dzla/SpectralMNIST}{https://gitlab.com/dzla/SpectralMNIST}. \Cref{fig:clomp_vs_altclomp_various_L_m_sigma_mnist_2} shows the RSE, defined by~\eqref{eq:def_rse} based on Lloyd’s algorithm (best of $5$ runs of Lloyd's algorithm with different centroid seeds), of compressive clustering using CL-OMPR, and \Cref{alg:d_CLOMP} with mixtures of Diracs\footnote{\Cref{alg:d_CLOMP} with a Gaussian mixture led to worse results, likely due to limitations of the covariance estimation procedure of \Cref{app:estimate_sigma} in dimension $d=10$.
 Improving this procedure for high dimensions is a challenge left to future work. } and the sketched mean shift approach (with three values of $L$: $L=10$, $L=100$, and $L=1000$), based on $10$ realizations of the sketching operator for various values of the sketch size $m$ and the bandwidth $\sigma$.
-Similarly to the experiment conducted above on the synthetic dataset, we observe that~\Cref{alg:d_CLOMP} outperforms CL-OMPR for $\sigma \leq 0.5$, and get a performance close to LLoyd's algorithm $(\mathrm{RSE} \leq 1.5)$ on a range of $\sigma$ that increases with $m$ and $L$.
+Similarly to the experiment conducted above on the synthetic dataset, we observe that~\Cref{alg:d_CLOMP} outperforms CL-OMPR for $\sigma \leq 0.5$, and get a performance close to Lloyd's algorithm $(\mathrm{RSE} \leq 1.5)$ on a range of $\sigma$ that increases with $m$ and $L$.
 In particular, for $L=1000$, \Cref{alg:d_CLOMP} achieves an $\mathrm{RSE}$ smaller than $1.5$ for $m=500$ (only five times the number of degrees of freedom $kd=100$ needed to describe $k=10$ centroids in dimension $d=10$), while the best achievable $\mathrm{RSE}$ by CL-OMPR is close to $2$ and was achieved for a sketch size $10$ times larger: $m=5000$.
+For this dataset, the average running time for calculating the sketch is approximately $0.2$ seconds, and the average running time for decoding using CL-OMPR is about $3$ seconds.
+Meanwhile, the running time for decoding using Algorithm \ref{alg:ms} depends linearly on the number of initializations $L$; for instance, it averages $12$ seconds when $L=10$.
+Improving the running time of \Cref{alg:ms} is left to future work, as our primary effort in this paper in to demonstrate improved and robustified RSE performance over a wide range of values of $\sigma$ and $m$ compared to CL-OMPR.